How to Handle an Amazon Seller Suspension

 For any e-commerce business, an Amazon suspension has the potential to cause irreparable harm.
 Unfortunately, most e-commerce companies rely on regular Amazon payments as their main source of income.
 With Amazon’s stronghold on US retail, this dependence is unfortunately inevitably for most sellers.
-Getting regular Amazon disbursements is a luxury many sellers don’t realize they have until an account suspension occurs.
+Getting regular Amazon disbursements are a luxury many sellers fail to place a high value on until an account suspension occurs.

 What Happens When an Amazon Account is Suspended?